kadyb/rgugik/README.md

     coordinates
   - 3D models of buildings (LOD1, LOD2)

+It is also possible to geocode addresses or objects using the `geocode` function.

 **Corresponding functions**

 | Dastaset PL                               | Dataset EN                           | Function                             | Input                       |